 We understand that each adult is unique and looking for their own experience from the ACE program.
 We have developed service options to meet your needs.
 All enrollment options receive access to the specialized programming, social networking activities, community engagement opportunities, and guest presentations as part of ACE’s unique schedule.
 Fill out our contact form below to request an appointment to discuss the ACE enrollment options as related to the needs of your adult participant.

 ACE operates Monday through Friday, 9:00am to 3:30pm.
-Enrollment is available for full-time, part-time, and half-day schedules depending on the enrollment option selected.
+Enrollment is available for full-time or part-time.
 Options are limited based on current enrollment.
 Self-advocates enroll for a minimum of a full quarter (3 months).

-Our therapeutic services, designed and facilitated by our highly skilled and licensed therapy team, equip the adult with Down syndrome, his/her caregivers and extended family members, with skill-building strategies and individualized supports that are targeted to daily life in the home and community.
-The Pathways therapy team includes a Board Certified Behavior Analyst (BCBA), Occupational Therapists (OT), and Speech-Language Pathologist (SLP).
-Some services are designed for coaching caregivers and others are designed for direct intervention with the adult with Down syndrome.
+Some services are designed for coaching caregivers and others are designed for direct intervention for your teen with Down syndrome.
 Pathways therapy services may take place on our Lifelong Learning Campus in Mission, KS or through teletherapy.

 Down Syndrome Innovations provides essential, vetted resources to adult self-advocates, and parents and caregivers of adults with Down syndrome.